NateEag/how-i-code/drafts/daily-routine.rst

 larger contexts with well-defined projects and people devoted to things like infra and monitoring, I could probably get away with doing it much less often.

 Check calendar for any upcoming events.
-If you expect to be out the next day, configure an out of office autoresponder as appropriate.
+If you expect to be out the next business day, configure an out of office autoresponder as appropriate.

 Process voicemails.
 I rarely get any so I don't have much routine around this - just convert them to tasks in the shared trackers as appropriate.